Jan-Novak00/Enrollments1/Notes/03-Practical.md

         - fetch and cache the data about a course
         - search in the list of students
         - search in the list of courses
-        - fetch current enrolment conditions
+        - fetch current enrollment conditions
         - fetch available condition types and parameter metadata
         - fetch student attributes for preview/evaluation